Discontentment: The Great Thief of Joy

 Look around at your life, and take stock of the things you see.
 Do you take joy in what you have, or only see things that ought to be better?

-There’s nothing in life that can’t be evaluated.
-You can measure up your marriage, your job, your house, your education and your bank account.
-Insecure folks may often take deep looks at themselves.
-Are they smart enough?
-Pretty enough?
-Athletic enough?
-Successful enough?
+Sometimes slavery comes in the form of discontentment. tweet this!There’s nothing in life that can’t be evaluated.
+You can measure your marriage, your job, your house, your education and your bank account.
+As a result, it’s easy to find things to be insecure about: Are you smart enough?
+Pretty enough, athletic enough or successful enough?

-Money can make slaves of us by warping our attitudes in various ways, and causing us to see our lives and the world around us in terms that are at odds with the word of God.
-Sometimes that slavery comes in the form of discontentment.
+Money can make slaves of us by warping our attitudes in various ways.
+It can cause us to see our lives and the world around us in ways that are at odds with the word of God.

-But there’s a downside to all of this money and information.
+But this all comes with a downside.
 The more money we make, the more we want to make — it has an intoxicating effect like that.
-And in the information age, where we are obsessed with the lifestyles of rockstars and celebrities, it’s easy to look at the heroes of the modern age and compare ourselves to them.
+And in the information age, where we are obsessed with the lifestyles of celebrities, so it’s easy to look at the heroes of the modern age and compare ourselves to them.
 But nobody wins the comparison game.

 Continue down that road far enough, and you’ll end up hating the very blessings in your life that are supposed to bring you joy.

 Keep your lives free from the love of money and be content with what you have, because God has said,